Angelo8828/hoi4-better-philippines-names/README.md

 - The default name for the Philippine marine units will now be `%ordinalNumber% Marine Regiment`.
 It's `%ordinalNumber% Philippines Marine Div.` on vanilla.
 For example, the first marine unit will be called **1st Marine Regiment**.

 - The default name for the Philippine mountain infantry units will now be `%ordinalNumber% Scout Ranger Regiment`.
 It's `%ordinalNumber% Philippines Mountain Div.` on vanilla.
-For example, the first marine unit will be called **1st Scout Ranger Regiment**.
+For example, the first mountain infantry division will be called **1st Scout Ranger Regiment**.

 - The default name for the Philippine garrison infantry divisions will now be `%ordinalNumber% Infantry (Res.)
 Division`.
 It's `%ordinalNumber% Philippines Div.` on vanilla.
-For example, the first marine unit will be called **1st Infantry (Res.)
+For example, the first garrison infantry unit will be called **1st Infantry (Res.)
 Division**.

 ##### Ship name changes